arunrajudhay/Youtube_Data_Harvesting_and_Warehousing/README.md

-# Youtube_Data_Harvesting_and_Warehousing :
+# Youtube_Data_Harvesting_and_Warehousing
-## Introduction :
+## Introduction
 YouTube Data Harvesting and Warehousing is a project aimed at developing a user-friendly Streamlit application that leverages the power of the Google API to extract valuable information from YouTube channels.
-The extracted data is then stored in a MongoDB database, subsequently migrated to a SQL data warehouse, and made accessible for analysis and exploration within the Streamlit app.
+The extracted data is then stored in a SQL data warehouse, and made accessible for analysis and exploration within the Streamlit app.
 Table of Contents

 ## Table of Contents